arminbiere/cadical/README.md

 # CaDiCaL

-Radically Simplified Conflict Driven Clause Learning (CDCL) SAT Solver
+CaDiCaLy Simplified Satisfiability Solver

-The goal of CaDiCal is to have a minimalistic CDCL solver, which is easy to understand and change, while at the same time not too much slower than state of the art CDCL solvers if pre-processing is disabled.
+The goal of CaDiCaL is to have a minimalistic CDCL solver, which is easy to understand and change, while at the same time not too much slower than state of the art CDCL solvers if pre-processing is disabled.